blender/blender/doc/python_api/rst/info_gotchas_crashes.rst

 For example, the ``argparse`` module will print an error and exit if the arguments are invalid.

-An dirty way of troubleshooting this is to set ``sys.exit = None`` and see what line of Python code is quitting, you could of course replace ``sys.exit`` with your own function but manipulating Python in this way is bad practice.
+A dirty way of troubleshooting this is to set ``sys.exit = None`` and see what line of Python code is quitting, you could of course replace ``sys.exit`` with your own function but manipulating Python in this way is bad practice.